vadymmarkov/Malibu/README.md

 Palm trees, ocean reefs and breaking waves.
 Welcome to the surf club **Malibu**, a networking library built on ***promises***.
-It's more than just a wrapper around `NSURLSession`, but a powerful framework that helps to chain your requests, validations, parsing and handling.
-Using [When](https://github.com/vadymmarkov/When) under the hood, it solves the problem of "callback hell", adds a lot of sugar helpers and moves your code up to the next level.
-Describe requests in one place, split your response processing into multiple logical tasks, process data and errors separately and don't repeat yourself.
+It's more than just a wrapper around `NSURLSession`, but a powerful framework that helps to chain your requests, validations and request processing.

+Using [When](https://github.com/vadymmarkov/When) under the hood, **Malibu** adds a lot of sugar helpers and moves your code up to the next level:

+* No more "callback hell".
+* Your requests are described in one place.
+* Response processing could be easily broken down into multiple logical tasks.
+* Data and errors are handled separately.
+* Your networking code is much cleaner, readable and follows `DRY` principle.

 Enjoy the ride, equipped with all necessary gears by `Malibu`, and feel yourself like a big wave surfer in sharky waters of asynchronous networking.
-Swell is irregular and there's no guarantee that you'll get any, but we ***promise***.

 ## Table of Contents